vivaria/edisonrul.ing/docs/source/cards/z/zombie-mammoth.md

 ### Card Rulings

-●If Zombie Mammoth is attacked while face-down and its controller does not have any Zombie-Type monsters in their GY, Zombie Mammoth is destroyed by its effect after damage calculation.
+*   If Zombie Mammoth is attacked while face-down and its controller does not have any Zombie-Type monsters in their GY, Zombie Mammoth is destroyed by its effect after damage calculation.
-●If it is destroyed by the battle, its effect is not applied.
+*   If it is destroyed by the battle, its effect is not applied.